brimcg/visor/README.md

-# Protective Face Shield for COVID-19 pandemic
+# Protective Face Shield for COVID-19

 ## Design for Reusable Headband with Low Cost Replacement Shields